 "Who are the people where productivity is impacted most and what can the employer do to help them?".
 The brief answer:

-- And to help this group, focus on social interaction, flexible working hours and updates from managers.
+And to help this group, focus on social interaction, flexible working hours and access to easy to use collaboration tools.
 Probably personal check-ins.
-It seems that generic company updates are 10.4% less effective.

 Read the summary of the results here.